ordina-jworks/ordina-jworks.github.io/_posts/2016-04-22-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 - About sbt, will you also support a more widely adopted tool such as Maven or Gradle?

     > Lagom relies on some sbt features, so supporting other build tools is not trivial.
-    > While it's probably doable to support Maven, we’d need to do build a proof-of-concept to verify this.
+    > While it is probably doable to support Maven, we’d need to do build a proof-of-concept to verify this.
     > This is currently not prioritized.
 We’ll be watching the community's feedback on this.

 - Does the Lagom circuit breaker have a dashboard such as the Hystrix dashboard?
 Does Lagom in general have operational dashboards?